Regulation and Frontier Housing Supply: Results

-Figure \ref{fig:lbLocMon} shows the mean of the estimated regulatory tax rate and lower bounds at each height.
-From heights above MES to 30, the estimated regulatory tax is roughly constant at about 50\%, while the lower bounds are roughly constant at about 12\%, 18\%, and 25\% using all buildings within 0.25km, 0.5km, and 1km respectively.

-Figure \ref{fig:lbovertime} shows the mean of the estimated regulatory tax rate and lower bounds over time for buildings with heights above MES to 30.
-The estimated regulatory tax and lower bounds are relatively flat through the mid-2000s and increase thereafter.
-For example, the lower bound using neighboring buildings within 1km, is relatively flat at about 5\% until 2005 when it increases to about 35\% by 2016.
-This is consistent with the substantial increases in apartment prices from the {mid-2000s} on. {With a small estimate for $\kappa_T$,} this demonstrates the greater usefulness of bounds in periods that follow high price growth.
+Figure \ref{fig:lbovertime} shows the upper and lower bounds over time for buildings with heights from 6 to 30 floors.
+The lower bounds tighten substantially with time as housing prices increased, post-2008.
+In 2017, with housing prices having approximately doubled since 2008, the lower bounds for the four radii reach 32.7\%, 37.6\%, 39.5\%, and 40.6\%, with the upper bound at 53.2\%.
+With a small estimate for $\kappa_T$, this demonstrates the greater usefulness of bounds in periods that follow high price growth.